Chikni Chameli

 "Chikni Chameli" is a song from the 2012 Indian Hindi action drama film Agneepath, directed by Karan Malhotra and produced by Karan Johar.
-A remake of Marathi song "Kombadi Palali" from the 2006 film Jatra: Hyalagaad Re Tyalagaad.
-The song was first revealed on 16 December 2011 and features Katrina Kaif as the lead, along with Hrithik Roshan and Sanjay Dutt.
+A remake of Marathi song "Kombadi Palali" from the 2006 film Jatra: Hyalagaad Re Tyalagaad, the song was first revealed on 16 December 2011 and features Katrina Kaif as the lead, along with Hrithik Roshan and Sanjay Dutt.
 The song was sung by Shreya Ghoshal and the dance choreographed by Ganesh Acharya.

 Background

 It is a remake of the Marathi song "Kombadi Palali" from the film Jatra (2006), which was acted by Bharat Jadhav & Kranti Redkar and sung by Anand Shinde & Vaishali Samant.

 The music is composed by the National award-winning Marathi composer duo Ajay and Atul Gogavale, known as Ajay–Atul, who had earlier worked on Natrang, Viruddh, Singham and My Friend Pinto.

 Music video

 Chikni Chameli is an item song, although the video is provocative, it also boost the plot forward as it shows the communication between the hero and villain.
 It consists of Katrina Kaif, a prostitute hired by Sanjay Dutt's character, Kanchana to welcome Hrithik Roshan's character, Vijay.
-The official music video has over 478 Million views as of March 2025 on video sharing application You tube.
+The official music video has over 478 million views as of March 2025 on the video sharing application YouTube.